 For developer guidance, see Shortcut Management.

 Add to Siri Button Styles

 The Add to Siri button is available in several visual styles.
-In addition, you can customize the corner radius of the buttons to match your app's interface.
+You can also customize the corner radius of the buttons to match your app’s interface.

 Accommodate the variable width of the Add to Siri button.
 The width of the button varies in different locales and when updated to display the user’s invocation phrase.

 Maintain clear space around the Add to Siri button.
 At minimum, leave padding of 1/10 the button’s height on all sides of the button.

 Display Multiple Shortcuts in One Place